 NHP Traffic officers conduct commercial vehicle inspections on an irregular basis and only after their other traffic duties are complete.
 NHP Traffic sworn officers maintain certifications conduct Level II or Level III inspections, however, this year there may be a decline in the efforts to maintain those certifications due to lack of manpower on NV roads.
-The number of inspections expected from approximately 60 NHP Traffic Officers for FFY21 remains the same as the previous year, or 2,900 inspections.
+The number of inspections expected from approximately 60 NHP Traffic Officers for FFY22 remains the same as the previous year, or 2,900 inspections.
+NHP working the logistics and legalities of requirin all NHP Troopers to obtain a minimimum of NAS Part A certification and maintain their certifications on an annual basis as a condition of their employment.
+This will increase the amount of CMV inspections NHP is able to conduct, but more importantly it will provide Commercial Enforcement coverage throughout the state on a consistent basis, aside from the CMV enforcement unit.